avpresbitero/EGTN/README.md

 ## Instructions

-Click on the the links below for to view the corresponding parameter combinations:
+Click on the the links below to view the corresponding parameter combinations:

 1. cost of necrosis - benefit of apoptosis - alpha